stevinz/awesome-game-engine-dev/README.md

 ### Physics
 #### - General Resources -
 - 📚 [Fix Your Timestep!](https://gafferongames.com/post/fix_your_timestep/) : Article about the technique needed to keep stable the numerical integration performed by the physics simulation while running your video game with a variable frame-rate.
-- 📚 [Game Physics from Scratch](https://brm.io/game-physics-for-beginners/) : If you are a game developer interested in learning about physics engines, these resources are a good place to start.
+- 📚 [Game Physics from Scratch](https://brm.io/game-physics-for-beginners/) : If you're a game developer interested in learning about physics engines, these resources are a good place to start.
 - 📚 [Intro to Physics](https://www.toptal.com/game/video-game-physics-part-i-an-introduction-to-rigid-body-dynamics) : Video Game Physics Tutorial - Part I: An Introduction to Rigid Body Dynamics.
 - 📚 [Open Source Physics Engines](https://www.tapirgames.com/blog/open-source-physics-engines) : List of open source physics engines.
 #### Platformer